“Are we there yet?”

 This is a favorite car game in our family (though I have no idea where the name came from!).
 Choose a color that is a common car color, and pick a number to be the winning number (we usually play to at least 10).
 Anytime you see a car of that color, say “click it!”
 The trick is to “click” a car before someone else does, because once a car has been “clicked,” no one else can add it to their count.
 The first one who “clicks” the designated number of cars wins, and gets to pick the next color.

-The traditional game of finding license plates from different states is always fun.
+The traditional game of finding license plates from different states is always fun, like a license plate scavenger hunt.
 Here are a few ways to play.

 - List — Print out a list of all 50 states for each child so they can cross them off as they find them.